Creating your First Integration

 Creating your first integration with Umbraco UI Builder.

-In this guide, you will find the necessary steps needed for a basic implementation using Umbraco UI Builder to manage a single custom database table.
+This guide walks you through a basic implementation of Umbraco UI Builder to manage a custom database table.

 Setting Up the Database

 This script creates a table for storing people’s details.
-You might want to populate it with some dummy data for testing.
+You may want to populate it with some dummy data for testing.

 Setting Up the Model